StuartsProjects/GPSTutorial/GPS performance comparisons/Readme.md

 ![Picture 1](Pictures/GPSandBattery.jpg)

 In addition even a battery as physically big as the CR1216 only has a capacity of circa 25mAhr, so that would only keep the GPS (@15uA backup current) going for 70 days.
-A tracker based on this setup would need it’s GPS battery replaced around every two months.
+A tracker based on this set-up would need it’s GPS battery replaced around every two months.

 The answer to the problem is quite simple really.
 With the small lithium rechargeable or super capacitor options, then the backup power for the GPS is actually coming from the projects main battery, so why not use the main battery as the backup power source for the GPS ?